 As you will notice, the names of these buildings are followed by a surname.
 Powerful families from Barcelona hired this genius to work for them and build unique pieces.
 Another family who had the chance to do that was the Güell family.
 Indeed, Park Güell was a private property of this family, and where Gaudí could intertwine his ideas with nature.
 This garden owns one of the most original designs of Gaudí, the famous mosaic salamander, but there are far more other secrets in this park connecting this genius with nature.

 The originality of Gaudi has made of his work an icon representing the city of Barcelona, and his last work has perhaps contributed the most to the popularity of this city.
 The Catholic Basilica of Sagrada Familia (Holy Family) was Gaudí’s last project.
-Although uncompleted (nobody knows when this project could be finished), this religious temple gathers the most important values Gaudí wanted to share with people.
+Although uncompleted (nobody knows for sure when this project could be finished), this religious temple gathers the most important values Gaudí wanted to share with people.
 In this building he mixes different elements such as nature, religiosity, spirituality and peace, giving an exclusive shape to this basilica.

 Unfortunately, Gaudí died during the works of this last masterpiece.
 At the age of 73, Gaudí was hit by a tramway in the city centre of Barcelona, while he was walking to church.
 According to the urban legend, Gaudí was dressing so humbly that people did not recognise him, and took him by a homeless.
 Apparently, after a while, somebody recognised him, and Gaudí was sent to the Hospital of Santa Creu, where he died.